What's the story with Singapore?

 Traditional mindset mostly with some western values.

-If your main objective is to fuck then give Singapore a pass.
+If your main objective is to frick then give Singapore a pass.
 Prostitution in Singapore in itself is not illegal, but various prostitution-related activities are criminalized.
 Our brothels are regulated by the government and it's exactly as horrible/boring as it sounds.
 (Also all the women working there are foreigners from various parts of SEA)

 There's a damn good reason why most men here would travel down to Malaysia or Thailand for a few days/over the weekend.